Energy Correlators of Spinning Sources: Structure of the -point energy correlator

-Extending the analysis to general $N$-point energy correlators raises a set of intrinsically geometric questions.
-The problem naturally separates into two parts.
+The problem of parametrizing the dependence of the energy correlators on the internal angles $z_{ij}$ naturally separates into two parts.
 First, one must characterize the moduli space of $N$ points on the sphere modulo $SO(3)$ rotations and modulo $S_N$ permutations.
 Second, for any given point in this moduli space, one must choose a concrete embedding in $\mathbb{R}^3$ in order to define a set of Euler angles describing the rigid-body orientation of the detector configuration.

 A convenient way to describe the moduli space is through the Gram matrix, whose entries $G_{ij}$ are the dot product between the $i$-th and $j$-th vectors, $G_{ij}=\vec{n}_i\cdot \vec{n}_j=1-2z_{ij}$, with $G_{ii}=1$.
 By construction, the Gram matrix is positive definite and, being constructed from vectors in $\mathbb{R}^3$, it has rank 3.
 It is symmetric, and the $N(N-1)/2$ entries $G_{ij}$ with $i<j$ are determined by a given configuration of detectors.
 Since the Gram matrix is rotational invariant, two configurations of detectors are equivalent up to an $SO(3)$ rotation if and only if their associated Gram matrices coincide, up to permutations of rows and columns due to the $S_N$ symmetry.